Harsprånget hydroelectric power station

 Harsprånget is a hydroelectric power station located on the Lule River in northern Sweden, just downstream of Porjus.

 With a nameplate capacity of 811 MW, it is the largest hydroelectric power station in Sweden, and also among the largest in the Nordic countries.
 The name means "Hare Run" in Swedish.
 This was also the name of the now usually dry waterfall located downstream of the dam.
 Annual production is around 2131 GWh.
 Total hydraulic head is around 107 m.

 History

 Construction of the station started in 1918.
 However, recession after World War I cancelled the construction, which was not started again before 1945.
 It was opened in 1951, then with a nameplate capacity of 330 MW.
-In 1980, two new turbines were installed which increased the nameplate capacity to 945 MW.
+In 1980, two new units were installed, the latter of which, G5, was assigned a dedicated intake (located east of the pre-existing intake building, right next to the E45 road, which runs east and south of the plant area), a new dedicated underground powerhouse and a new outlet tunnel (which emerges just south of the pre-existing outlet tunnel on the left river bank, 3 kilometres south of the dam).
+This unit, also known as "Gerhard", is with a nameplate capacity of 475 MW almost as powerful as the other units combined, and is highly likely to be the single most powerful hydroelectric turbine in Europe, with larger single units in Russian plants located in the Siberian part of the country.
+The added units increased the nameplate capacity to 945 MW.
 The rated power was later increased further to 977 MW.

 Unit 3 has since then been idled, but will be returned to service after an extensive refurbishment, including a turbine and generator replacement.